Topics Map > Event Resources > Enhancing Online Education

 Inclusive

 Inclusive can refer to sensitivity to cultural differences as well as to the physical limitations of the learner.
-For example, providing transcripts of audio and video files demonstrates that the instructor or course designer has demonstrated sensitivity for the inclusion of students with hearing disabilities, or students who didn't learn English as their first language.
+For example, providing transcripts of audio and video files demonstrates that the instructor or course designer has demonstrated sensitivity for including students with hearing disabilities or students who didn't learn English as their first language.
 Cultural inclusion represents awareness that students from any country in the world take online courses.
-Acceptance by one culture of certain uses of language or some examples in a course may be offensive to a student in another culture.
+Acceptance of certain uses of language or some examples in a course by one culture may be offensive to a student in another culture.
 An awareness of minority cultures and social perspectives will support international and minority student participation in online course activities.

 Be sensitive to different communication styles and varied cultural backgrounds.
 For example, students may have different language skills, and humor is culturally specific and won’t be perceived the same by everyone.

-Example: Plagiarism is a serious issue for any student, but for some international students who are from countries that emphasize collaboration, plagiarism may seem not only natural but also a way to honor the person(s) by plagiarizing the work.
+Example: Plagiarism is a serious issue for any student, but for some international students from countries that emphasize collaboration, plagiarism may seem natural as a way to honor the person(s) by plagiarizing the work.
 Does this mean that an instructor permits international students to commit plagiarism?
-Courses, especially ESL (English as a Second Language) or other freshman writing courses, explain that copying without attribution is not acceptable in the United States, and that is plagiarism.
-Offices of International Studies exist on many campuses, and their efforts combine with yours to convey to international students that only their own individual work is acceptable.
+Courses, especially ESL (English as a Second Language) or other freshman writing courses, explain that copying without attribution is not acceptable in the United States and that it is plagiarism.
+Offices of International Studies exist on many campuses, and their efforts combine with yours to convey to international students that only their work is acceptable.
 A clear understanding of plagiarism by international students will go far in avoiding problems that eventually would lead to decreased student participation.

 Tip: Be sensitive to different communication styles and varied cultural backgrounds.
 For example, students may have different values, perspectives, and language skills, and humor is culturally specific and won’t be perceived the same by everyone.